briantanabe/project-log/projects/Sour Candy.md

 # Project 1: Homemade Sour Candy
+**This is an engineering log**, so why am I documenting the process of making sour candy?
+Simply put, Markdown is hard, so I wanted to

 **I absolutely love sour candy**, and after hitting [Google](http://www.grouprecipes.com/137183/homemade-sour-patch-kids.html), it looked pretty straightforward.
 I've been trying to document more of my after-work projects,